CreatorWorkflowsNow/lab-aemc-utah/docs/index.md

 ---
+id: intro
 sidebar_position: 0
+sidebar_label: Introduction
-title: Introduction
+title: Collaborate to Accelerate
 hide_table_of_contents: true
 ---

-# Introduction

-## Collaborate to Accelerate

-### Revolutionizing Enterprise App Dev at Scale

-*Formerly known as the Low-Code Governance Workshop Lab*

-In this lab, we embark on a journey to elevate the landscape of enterprise application development.
-Our focus is on revolutionizing the way applications are crafted on the ServiceNow Platform, empowered by the capabilities of the App Engine Management Center.

-Through seamless collaboration among pro-code, low-code, and no-code developers within a unified platform, we unlock the potential to expedite the entire development lifecycle.
+# Collaborate to Accelerate:<br/>Learn to build and govern App Engine applications

+## In this lab, you will learn:

+* How to setup App Engine Management Center for the first time
+* What is a Citizen Developer
+* How a Citizen Developer applies for access to App Engine Studio
+* How to manage developers in App Engine Management Center
+* How collaboration happens in App Engine Studio
+* How to deploy applications with App Engine